 Cold and Flu Holistic Remedies

 1. Water.
 Consuming enough fluids and drinking water is essential.
-Water with lemon is a great choice, according to WebMD, “It keeps you hydrated and loosens up stuffiness and congestion.”
-Lemons are also packed with vitamin C, which may make a cold slightly shorter if you consume it regularly, says WebMD.
+Water with lemon is a great choice, according to WebMD2, which notes that in addition to keeping you hydrated, water "loosens up" pesky stuffiness and congestion.
+Add some lemon to that water for more flavor and vitamin C, which, according to WebMD, may make a cold slightly shorter if you consume it regularly.

 3. Herbal Teas.
 Drinking warm herbal tea, like ginger, licorice, slippery elm, and echinacea can help to soothe a sore throat.
-Add in a tablespoon of raw honey for even more antimicrobial and antibacterial benefits.
+Add a tablespoon of raw honey for even more antimicrobial and antibacterial benefits, or a drop of oil of oregano can help to reduce infections, clear sinuses, and boost the immune system.

 From the Organic Authority Files

-Vitamin D can protect against both the cold and flu, according to a 2017 study.
-This vitamin can be obtained from sunlight, foods like egg yolk, meat, and fatty fish, and supplementation, which is often recommended to those who live in northern climates during the winter.
+Vitamin D can protect against both the cold and flu, according to a 2017 study.6 This vitamin can be obtained from sunlight, foods like egg yolks, meat, and fatty fish, and supplementation, which is often recommended to those who live in northern climates during the winter.

-Vitamin C is necessary for immune function and collagen production, and shows some promise when consumed daily for preventing cold and flu.
+Vitamin C is necessary for immune function and collagen production (read our guide to the best collagen supplements), and it also shows some promise as a preventative measure when consumed daily.
 Dr. Bruce Bistrian, chief of clinical nutrition at Beth Israel Deaconess Medical Center, notes however, "The data show that vitamin C is only marginally beneficial when it comes to the common cold.”

 Related On Organic Authority